curbe454/pwn.college/CSE365/computing101/asm_note.md

 This is also right: `./short_admit.sh "mov rax, 0\nmov al, rdi\nmov rbx, 0\nmov bx, rsi\n"`

 # register
-`rip` store the instruction pointer.
+`rip` store the instruction pointer of the next instruction.

 `rbp`(Register stack Base Pointer) stores the base pointer of stack in programm.
 `rsp`(Register Stack Pointer) stores the stack pointer.